Stay Informed and

 daily tasks again, such as cooking and bathing, and it can be an

 way for patients to regain some of their normalcy back after such a

-patients will have the chance to enjoy a greater degree of personal
+will have the chance to enjoy a greater degree of personal health.
+Any type of

-Any type of exercise can be enough to reduce muscular atrophy and
+exercise can be enough to reduce muscular atrophy and provide the body with

 .
 Through physical therapy, patients will be able to reduce